 Whatever your reasons for having a small garden, there is no reason it cannot be a well designed show stopper.
 Virtually any plant or garden style can be worked into a small garden space.
 The principles of good garden design still apply, but youll need to tweak them slightly.

 - The entire garden can be viewed as a whole.
 Some small garden spaces will be able to accommodate a hidden turn around a path or even be divided into garden rooms, but for the most part, small gardens can be taken in whole, in one look.
 This means that, more than ever, your garden will be viewed as a composition.

 - Color should also be limited, to give your small garden cohesion.
 Less is more.
-Cooler colors will make the garden appear larger.
-You can compensate for the limited color pallette with a variety of textures.
-The textural contrast will help blend the plant material and allow the garden to flow.
+Cooler colors will make the garden appear larger and give the garden a feeling of depth.
+You can compensate for the limited color palette with a variety of textures.
+The textural contrast will help blend the various plants and allow the garden to flow.